 Ideally situated on Florida’s northeastern coast and centered along the banks of the St. Johns River, Jacksonville lies just 90 minutes north of the popular Daytona Beach.
 Jacksonville, which is known as the “River City by the Sea,” had about 950,000 residents as of 2020.
 Also, the city stretches across over 840 square miles, making it the largest city in land area in the contiguous U.S.

-Parks, Rivers, & Beaches
+Parks, Rivers, and Beaches

-Jacksonville is also known for having more than 57,000 acres of parks including state and federal lands as well as wetlands, marshes, nature preserves, hiking trails, and pocket parks.
+Jacksonville is also known for having more than 80,000 acres of parks, including state and federal lands as well as wetlands, marshes, nature preserves, hiking trails, and pocket parks.
 Jacksonville also has a variety of sandy beaches, scenic water views, and plenty of urban park systems for outdoor recreation.

 The city’s access to waterways, like in the historic village of Mayport or along the banks of St. Johns River, make it convenient for catching fresh fish daily as well as enjoying water activities.
 Active adults can fish, sail, or kayak in the beautiful St. Johns River or enjoy the beautiful sights during a leisurely stroll along the scenic Jacksonville Riverwalks.
 The Jacksonville Zoo and Gardens and Catty Shack Ranch Wildlife Sanctuary are other outdoor attractions that locals enjoy.

 Along with all the natural beauty that Jacksonville has to offer, the downtown area also provides a wide range of urban attractions and entertainment.
 Retirees can visit The Cummer Museum, which boasts a collection of over 4,000 items, the Museum of Contemporary Art Jacksonville that has a unique art display, and the Museum of Science and History that offers fun exhibits for visitors of all ages.